-Tender slow cooker beef tips are great on top of mashed potatoes or rice.
-Throw beef stew meat and gravy in a Crockpot in the morning and dinner is done.
+Tender slow cooker beef tips with gravy is great on top of mashed potatoes or rice.
+Throw beef stew meat in Crockpot with gravy in the morning and dinner is done.

 Slow cooker beef tips with gravy is the best!
-That’s what my kids say too. 😉 One of our favorite Crockpot recipes.
-Sponsored by Idaho Beef Council.
+That’s what my kids say too. 😉 A hearty stew meat beef recipe that is cheap with a ton of flavor.
+One of our favorite Crockpot recipes.
+Sponsored by Idaho Beef Council. (affiliate links present)

 If you too love slow cooker recipes of all kinds, you’re going to go crazy over this one.
 First let’s go over a few resources: